monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 This kind of testing is known as pairwise comparisons, and it suffers from the multiple testing problem - if we run a lot of tests, there’s an increased chance of getting a type I error (false positive).
 **Therefore, for analysis of A/B test results we will use a confidence level of 99%.
 (1−α), where α = 0.01**

-## Target metric

-• sales_in_thousands - sales amount for a specific LocationID, Promotion, and week, we aggregate it by LocationID and PromotionID

 ## General Approach

 Since we have three promotions (1, 2, and 3), we'll perform three pairwise comparisons: